Take Action with Pain Management Tools

 Regular daytime exercise helps regulate your sleep cycle.

 Avoid caffeine after 3:00 pm.
 Many of you may have to stop drinking it before that, but learn how it interrupts your sleep.

 Do your research on good sleep hygiene and practice as much of it as possible.

 Make sure you practice all the rules of good sleep hygiene as good sleep is extra important for you.

 Ruben Castaneda in U.S. News and World Report wrote How Virtual Reality Can Help Treat Chronic Pain. “…research suggests VR can help alleviate the anxiety and pain of patients suffering from acute and chronic pain” which gives hope to those living with daily pain.

 Do you have someone you can walk with?
 Having a buddy makes it more difficult for you to cancel if you are not feeling well.
-Walking and talking to another or looking at nature takes your attention off of your body’s issues.
+Walking and talking to another or looking at nature takes your attention off of your body.

-I am a Master Hypnotherapist, Certified Nutritional Consultant, and Reiki Master teacher for over 20 years.
+I am Gail Sinclair, a Master Hypnotherapist, Certified Nutritional Consultant, and Reiki Master teacher for over 20 years.
 I share information on how to reduce chronic persistent pain.
-Even though your diagnosis may be different than mine, I understand what you are going through.
+Even though your diagnosis may be different than mine, I understand much of what you are going through.

 I share pain management tools that can help change your thoughts about chronic pain and reduce it.

 REFUSE TO LET PAIN BE IN CHARGE OF YOUR LIFE!!!